 Binance recently launched a futures trading platform – Binance Futures – that allows traders to use leverage and to open both short and long positions.
 After our first look and test positions, we can say that the platform is very similar to that of Binance’s spot exchange, which makes the transition very easy.
 The user experience is just as smooth, and trading is relatively simple.

-Special 2019 Offer: As a partner of Binance, CryptoPotato readers can receive a $50 welcome bonus for Binance Futures and 20% discount on all Binance spot and margin trading fees by using this link to register a new account, this is a limited-time promotion.
+LIMITED 2020 Offer: As a partner of Binance, CryptoPotato readers can receive a 10% discount on all Binance Futures fees by using this link.

 - Why Trade on Binance Futures?